JeremyPansier/JavaEE_website/README.md

 **create the database:**

 Find the source [file](https://github.com/JeremyPansier/JavaEE_website/tree/master/database "The folder of the file to found in the cloned project") containing the tables creation script .
-It will be called <<file>> and its path will be called <<path>> in the following table.
+It will be called $FILE and its path will be called $PATH in the following table.

 For Linux                                               | For Windows
 ------------------------------------------------------- | ---